keodevspace/ActionMovieCatalog/README.md

 ## Setup

 1. Install .NET SDK 9.0 or later from [here](https://dotnet.microsoft.com/download).
-2. Run `dotnet restore` to install dependencies
+2. Run `dotnet restore` to install dependencies.
 3. Configure the database connection string as an environment variable `DATABASE_CONNECTION`.
 4. Add environment variables for JWT:
    - `JWT_KEY`: The secret key for signing tokens.